-Community Engagement Making life more interesting for everyone in care homes How to make the most of neighbourhood links MyHomeLife Our vision is a world where care homes are great places to live, die, visit and work My Home Life is a UK-wide initiative that promotes quality of life in care homes for older people. - Research we work with the care home sector to pilot and test new ways of working and share the lessons learnt with others - Enterprise we deliver local packages of support to enhance leadership and encourage quality improvement - Social Action we engage nationally and locally with policy makers, practitioners and the public to better support care homes take forward a shared strategic vision for quality of life How do we do this?
+Promoting quality in care homes for older people Issue15 Community Engagement Making life more interesting for everyone in care homes How to make the most of neighbourhood links.

+MyHome Life Our vision is a world where care homes are great places to live, die, visit and work.
+My Home Life is a UK-wide initiative, and social movement, that promotes quality of life in care homes for older people.
+Our key activities include:

+- Research we work with the care home sector to find new ways of working and share the lessons learnt with others - Enterprise we deliver local packages of support to enhance care home leadership and encourage quality improvement - Social Action we engage locally and nationally with policy makers, practitioners and the public to better support care homes to deliver a shared vision of quality How do we do this?

-- We identify and share best practice - We highlight the importance of relationships - We focus on being appreciative - We work collaboratively to enhance quality of life Impact My Home Life is increasingly seen as the voice for quality for the care home sector.
-It is making a significant impact, delivering a range of benefits - Positive outcomes for care home managers from Leadership Support Programmes - Improved partnership-working between care homes and wider statutory agencies - Acknowledged by providers as playing a significant role in turning round homes that are perceived by others to be failing - Positive independent evaluation of our work in promoting relationship-centred commissioning and community visitor programmes - Government has identified My Home Life as a recognised quality scheme for care homes in England - https://www.gov.uk/government/news/ new-online-tool-to-search-and-comparelocal-care-providers
+- We identify and share good practice - We broker positive relationships - We focus on being appreciative - We work with and for care homes to make a difference Impact My Home Life is increasingly seen as the voice for quality for the care home sector.
+It is making a significant impact, delivering a range of benefits: Positive outcomes for care home managers from Leadership Support Programmes My Home Life is a UK-wide initiative that promotes quality of life and delivers positive change in care homes for older people.
+We work with care homes, statutory bodies, community organisations and others to co-create new ways of working to better meet the needs of older people, their relatives and staff.
+Our vision is a world where care homes are great places to live, die, visit and work; where care homes are: - Supported to deliver to their potential - Valued and trusted by those who work with them - · Cherished by their local communities Our vision is a world where care homes are great places to live, die, visit and work Improved partnership-working between care homes and wider statutory agencies - Acknowledged by providers as playing a significant role in turning round homes that are perceived by others to be failing - Positive independent evaluation of our work in promoting relationship-centred commissioning and community visitor programmes Promoted by - Commission on Dignity in Care for Older People, Centre for Social Justice, National Assembly for Wales Health and Social Care Committee - Government, as a "recognised quality scheme" for care homes in England

-My Home Life is led by City University in partnership with Age UK, with some work being undertaken in collaboration with Dementia UK.
-It is supported by the Relatives and Residents Association and all the national provider organisations that represent care homes across the UK.
-This guide is sponsored by the Department of Health.
-My Home Life, City University London, Northampton Square London EC1V 0HB Tel: 020 7040 5776 Email: mhl@city.ac.uk www.myhomelife.org.uk Copyright (written content, images, branding, photographs): My Home Life.
-(NB the photographs used for illustrative purposes only.)
-Illustration and design: Harry Ward (wardharry@yahoo.com) and Edmund Arceo (edmund@ spiderplus.com) Project Manager: Grace Walker-Lane Community Engagement This bulletin offers some ideas to help you make better links with your local community.
-Being in a care home can feel very isolating.
+England: mhl@city.ac.uk 0207 040 5776 Northern Ireland: s.penney@ulster.ac.uk 028 7167 5893 Scotland: myhomelifescotland@uws.ac.uk Wales: suzy.webster@agecyr Copyright (written content, images, branding, photographs): My Home Life.
+(NB/ the photographs used for illustrative purposes only.)
+Illustration and design: Harry Ward (wardharry@yahoo.com) and Edmund Arceo (edmund@spiderplus.com) Project Manager: Grace Walker-Lane Community Engagement This bulletin offers some ideas to help you make better links with your local community.
+As we all know, being in a care home can feel very isolating.
 Everyone tries hard to give residents the time they deserve but sometimes there just aren't enough hours in the day.
 When resources are short, bringing in the local community can make a real difference.
 Community engagement is anything that connects care homes with local people, charitable groups, businesses and clubs.
 Neighbourhoods can be a great resource for volunteers and activities for care homes and, equally, care homes have a wealth of knowledge and experience to share.
 In this bulletin, you can find out what staff in other care homes are doing.